Analyzing the Price-to-Earnings Ratio of Gerdau S.A. (GGB)

 GGB) stock’s latest price update

-The stock price of Gerdau S.A.
-(NYSE: GGB) has jumped by 3.45 compared to previous close of 5.22.
-Despite this, the company has seen a gain of 2.08% in its stock price over the last five trading days.
+Gerdau S.A.
+(NYSE: GGB)’s stock price has gone rise by 4.08 in comparison to its previous close of 5.15, however, the company has experienced a 2.88% increase in its stock price over the last five trading days.

 GGB’s Market Performance

-GGB’s stock has risen by 2.08% in the past week, with a monthly rise of 11.80% and a quarterly rise of 11.80%.
-The volatility ratio for the week is 1.87% while the volatility levels for the last 30 days are 2.08% for Gerdau S.A.
-The simple moving average for the last 20 days is 3.61% for GGB’s stock, with a simple moving average of 7.50% for the last 200 days.
+Gerdau S.A.
+(GGB) has experienced a 2.88% rise in stock performance for the past week, with a 5.51% rise in the past month, and a 15.67% rise in the past quarter.
+The volatility ratio for the week is 2.48%, and the volatility levels for the past 30 days are at 2.15% for GGB.
+The simple moving average for the last 20 days is 2.23% for GGB’s stock, with a simple moving average of 6.31% for the last 200 days.

 Analysts’ Opinion of GGB